 I don’t know anymore.

-Figuring out more of my mental illnesses and that I do have ADHD has also illuminated a lot of my issues in this area.
+Figuring out more about my mental illnesses and that I do have ADHD has also illuminated a lot of my issues in this area.
 Executive dysfunction is a bitch.
 I’m glad for that since it’s helped me research the right tools I need in order to get things done.
 I also turn to my dynamic for a lot of my motivation.
 It’s much easier for me to do something because Daddy expects it to be done rather than berating myself for struggling to do The Thing.

 We describe ourselves as interdependent (although I am also now comfortable with the word codependent).
 He helps me create and maintain a structure that feeds my desire to complete things.
 I want to do things but starting is hard, I get easily overwhelmed, etc, etc. It feels like excuses some days but my brain is a fickle thing when I’m not taking care of myself right or didn’t think to take a med.
 Daddy is patient with me and I’ve begun to be more patient with myself as a result.
 He’s not peering over my shoulder to make sure I’ve done a task but he does expect me to complete it on the day it was given to me (or within other variables) or explain why it wasn’t.
-I struggle with the concepts between reasons and excuses but Daddy has been kind and patient.
+I struggle with the concept between reasons and excuses but Daddy has been kind and patient.
 I don’t want to disappoint him.

 Also, anything I didn’t get done during the week I have to finish on the weekend which is time I relish spending with him so that’s been great motivation to do dishes.